fog-machine/tunnel-server/README.md

 Install script is in `/bash/install.sh`

-The install script has a potion at the bottom commented out.
+The install script has a portion at the bottom commented out.
 The commented out code sets up the SSL certificates for the server using a DNS verification method.

 I use DynuDNS in this script.
 If you use DynyDNS as well, you can just add in your keys and it will work.
 If you have another DNS provider or want to install the certs manually, [check out the documentation for acme.sh to see how.](https://github.com/acmesh-official/acme.sh)

+To setup a new server from scratch, follow these steps:

+- ssh into server as root
+- copy install script to `~/install.sh`
+- `chmod 755 install.sh`
+- `./install.sh`
+- check that script was successful
+    - `pm2 list all` and `pm2 logs` to make sure the server is running
+    - check of nginx config files
+    - check `crontab -l` to make sure acme.sh add a certificate renewal job

 ## Platforms